republik/plattform/src/lib/inQuotes.docs.md

 Utility function for wrapping a string in quotation marks and avoiding double quoting.
-Ignores already quoted strings (of the same quotation marks pattern) and replaces nested quotation marks.
-No support for third level quotation marks.
+Ignores already quoted strings of the same quotation marks pattern and replaces nested quotation marks.
+No support for third level nested quotation marks or transformations between different quotation mark patterns.

 ```code|lang-js
 import {inQuotes} from '@project-r/styleguide'